WynnMicroTools/WynnDeconstructWindows/README.md

 Before considering order, I compute an unordered approximation score for ingredient sets.

 This acts as a coarse filter that eliminates weak combinations early.

-This reduces the effective search from something resembling O(n^n) toward a factorial search space:
+This reduces the problem from a permutations problem to a combinations problem.

-O(n!)

 While still large, this is dramatically more manageable in practice.